-If you got your images from POW than everything is already setup as sRGB, which is what the Colorspace needs to be set to in order for it look correct on the web.
-Colorspace and color profiles are super complicated stuff, but to summarize it in so many words, its a little code embedded in the image that makes your color look correct.
+If you got your images from POW then everything is already set up as sRGB, which is what the Colorspace needs to be set to in order for it look correct on the web.
+Colorspace and color profiles are super complicated stuff, but to summarize it, it’s a little code embedded in the image that makes your color look correct.
 For web browsers it’s sRGB and for print it’s AdobeRGB or ProPhoto for an inkjet printer.

 Do this by going to Image > Mode > Assign Color Profile, and make sure it says sRGB.